50 things you absolutely have to do in Leeds before you die – how many have you done?

 11. Complete the whole Country Way

 It’s a 62-mile hike around some of the most beautiful parts of Leeds, but few have ever completed it, so why not make it your mission to tick off the whole Country Way?
-You won’t be able to do it in one go, but you can split up the walk into four parts, never doing more than 6 miles a day.
+You won’t be able to do it in one go, but you can split the walk up into four parts, never doing more than 6 miles a day.

 12. Visit the oldest pub in England